rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.4 Place of publication with initial prepositions, etc.

-<a name="4.201.4.1">4.201.4.1</a> Include in the transcription any prepositions appearing before the place of publication, as well as any accompanying words or phrases associated with the place name.
+<a name="4.201.4.1">4.201.4.1</a> Include in the transcription any prepositions appearing before the place of publication as well as any accompanying words or phrases associated with the place name.

 >Example:
 ><CITE>A Lyon</CITE>